In 2025, What Medical Schools Require Casper?

 Osteopathic (DO) Medicine

-Medical school applicants hoping to one day become a physician must have a strong foundation of medical knowledge and possess superior smarts.
+Medical school applicants hoping to one day become physicians must have a strong foundation of medical knowledge and possess superior smarts.
 Fortunately, there are plenty of metrics with which to test an applicant’s cognitive abilities.
-More schools are adopting Casper because it tests areas of being a doctor that are underrepresented in your medical school application.
+More schools are adopting Casper because it assesses areas of being a doctor that are underrepresented in your medical school application.

 Strong interpersonal skills are just as vital to a doctor’s success as superior cognitive abilities and medical know-how.
 Doctors must be able to effectively listen and communicate with their patients in order to accurately diagnose them and, depending on the specialty, deliver bad news to the patient and their family when the time comes.
 They must also maintain absolute professionalism throughout every patient interaction and be guided by iron-clad ethics.

-While your personal statement, letters of recommendation, and Work and Activities section provide some insight into your ethical decision making, empathy, professionalism, and communication skills, the primary focus of your medical school application is your hard skills.
+While your personal statement, letters of recommendation, and Work and Activities section provide some insight into your ethical decision-making, empathy, and communication skills, the primary focus of your medical school application is your hard skills.

 When faced with an ethical dilemma, as physicians often are, what will you do?
 Will your patients feel safe and comfortable with you, or will they dread every interaction and question whether or not you have their best interests at heart?